emeraldKnife/my_first_CTF_challenge/EVERYTHING ABOUT THIS.md

 <br>

-This will lead us with the message `axpwagjt`.
+This will lead us with the message `axpwagjt,run-app.py`.
 This is not the final code.
 The hint given is `33355588 -> ilu`.
 This hints towards the conversion using the dial pad.
 So, `axpwagjt` becomes `299792458`, which is the password.
 Then we need to run `app.py`.

 <br>
 <br>